-Appendix A

-Key Personnel and Responsibilities
+Appendix A - Key Personnel and Responsibilities

-1. System Owners
+System Owners System Owner's Data Protection Officer

+Dover District Council Harvey Rudd

+White Cliffs Business Park Data Protection Officer

-Dover District Council
+Dover Dover District Council

-White Cliffs Business Park
+Kent White Cliffs Business Park

-Dover
+CT14 3PJ Dover

-Kent
+Tel: 01304 821199 Kent

 CT14 3PJ

-Tel: 01304 821199
+Tel: 01304 872321

-2. System Maintenance Responsibilities
+System Maintenance Responsibilities

-The Head of Community Services is the single point of reference on behalf of the owners in relation to maintenance issues.
-The role of the Community Safety and CCTV Manager and the CCTV Supervisor will include a responsibility to:-
+The Head of Digital and Community Services is the single point of reference on behalf of the owners in relation to maintenance issues.
+The role of the Community Safety Manager, Community Safety, Emergency Planning and CCTV Team Leader and the CCTV Supervisor will include a responsibility to:-

-- i) Ensure the provision and maintenance of all technical equipment forming part of the Dover District Council CCTV System in accordance with contractual arrangements that the owners may from time to time enter into; - ii) Maintain close liaison with the CCTV Operators and the Head of Community Services; - iii) Maintain liaison with other Designated Officers, with the owners of the System and with operating partners: - iv) Ensure the interests of the owner and other organisations are upheld in accordance with the terms of this Code; and - v) Agree to any proposed alterations and additions to the System, this Code and the Procedure Manual
+- i) Ensure the provision and maintenance of all technical equipment forming part of the Dover District Council CCTV System in accordance with contractual arrangements that the owners may from time to time enter into; - ii) Maintain close liaison with the System Operators and the Head of Digital and Community Services; - iii) Maintain liaison with other Designated Officers, with the owners of the System and with operating partners: - iv) Ensure the interests of the owner and other organisations are upheld in accordance with the terms of this Code; and - v) Agree to any proposed alterations and additions to the System, this Code and the Procedure Manual

-3. System Management Responsibilities
+System Management Responsibilities

-The Community Safety and CCTV Manager and the CCTV Supervisor will be the single point of reference on behalf of the owner in relation to operational issues.
+The Community Safety and CCTV Manager, CCTV Team Leader and the CCTV Supervisor will be the single point of reference on behalf of the owner in relation to operational issues.
 The role will include a responsibility to:-